-- directing the Registrar to revoke the member’s Certificate of Registration;
+- direct the Registrar to revoke the member’s Certificate of Registration;

-- directing the Registrar to suspend the member’s Certificate of Registration for a specified period of time;
+- direct the Registrar to suspend the member’s Certificate of Registration for a specified period of time;

-- directing the Registrar to impose specified terms, conditions and limitations on the member’s Certificate of Registration for a specified or indefinite period of time;
+- direct the Registrar to impose specified terms, conditions and limitations on the member’s Certificate of Registration for a specified or indefinite period of time;

-- requiring the member to appear before the panel to be reprimanded;
+- require the member to appear before the panel to be reprimanded;

-- requiring the member to pay a fine of not more than $35,000 to the Minister of Finance;
+- require the member to pay a fine of not more than $35,000 to the Minister of Finance;

-- if the act of professional misconduct was the sexual abuse of a client, requiring the member to reimburse the College for funding provided for that client under the Client Relations Program;
+- if the act of professional misconduct was the sexual abuse of a client, require the member to reimburse the College for funding provided for that client under the Client Relations Program; and

-In addition, if the professional misconduct involved sexual abuse of a client, the panel shall reprimand the member.
-In cases involving frank acts of sexual abuse, the panel is required to revoke the member’s Certificate of Registration for a period of at least five years.
+If the professional misconduct involved sexual abuse of a client, the panel shall reprimand the member and suspend their Certificate of Registration.
+In cases involving intercourse or certain forms of sexual touching of a client, the panel is required to revoke the member’s Certificate of Registration for a period of at least five years.

 Rules of Procedure of the Discipline Committee

-The Discipline Committee has developed Rules of Procedure that will govern how discipline hearings are conducted.
-The inaugural Rules were approved in January 2014 and revised in March 2014.
-They will be reviewed by the committee periodically.
+The Discipline Committee has Rules of Procedure that govern how discipline hearings are conducted and are reviewed by the Committee periodically.

 Discipline hearings are generally open to the public, unless the panel has ordered otherwise.
 Attendance at a hearing is subject to available space.
 In order to reserve an observer seat at a discipline hearing, please contact us at firstname.lastname@example.org.